SantiagoSalazarPavajeau/learn-blog/_posts/2020-08-14-react_redux_rails_final_project.markdown

 ```

-The command to create a rails project included an ```--api ``` and a ```--database=postgresql``` command that personalized the build for this application.
+The command to create a rails project included an ```--api ``` and a ```--database=postgresql``` command that personalized the build for this application to not include rails views(.erb) and to use postgres (heroku deployment).
 While the resource generators build a model, a controller, a database migration with the specified attributes, and router routes for each of the resources.
 The controller actions have to be customized manually with this method.
-Last the serializer generator creates a file that contains the attributes specified to be sent on the JSON file.
+Last, the serializer generator creates a file that contains the attributes specified to be sent on the JSON data sent to the front end as a response in redux thunk.

 Even deployment was very agile with Rails-Heroku after initializing the project with a Postgres database.